zayaan16/ABICAP/README.md

 # ABICAP
-Research project using ABICAP to study educational inequities and learning gaps
+This repository includes the source code for my research project using ABICAP to study educational inequities and learning gaps.